Rust to assembly: Arrays, Tuples, Box, and Option handling

 Code example

-We will be dissecting the assembly generated for the following Rust code.
-The code defines functions that take arrays, tuples, Box, and Option as arguments and return them.
-We will be looking at the assembly generated for the functions that take these types as arguments.
+We will dissect the assembly generated for the following Rust code.
+The code defines functions that take arrays, tuples, Boxes, and Options as arguments and return them.
+We will look at the assembly generated for the functions that take these types as arguments.

 // A named tuple with two fields.